 - Cristóbal Pagán Cánovas, University of Murcia, Spain

 - Anders Hougaard, Communication Studies, Southern Denmark University, director of SoMe Lab

 - Anna Pleshakova, School of Interdisciplinary Area Studies, University of Oxford, UK

 - Heiko Schuldt and the iMotion group at the University of Basel, Switzerland

 - Jacek Woźny, Institute of English Studies, University of Wroclaw, Poland

 Red Hen conducts transdisciplinary research in multimodal communications, linguistics, computational linguistics, cognitive science, neuroscience, education, statistics, media effects studies, political communication, and library science.

 Red Hen builds tools across a range of tasks, including automated data acquisition, distributed data storage, data enhancement, joint text, sound, and vision parsing, statistical analysis, multimodal search engines, user interfaces, presentation tools, publishing platforms, and pedagogical applications.
-We develop open-source software at RedHenLab.
+We develop open-source software at RedHenLab on Github.